 Parents & Pupils

 Learning an InstrumentLearning an instrument is the start of a journey.
-As a parent or carer you can support learning in many ways.
+It starts by contacting your child’s school!

 Fun, exciting, challenging, rewarding!